Lasso Inference for High-Dimensional Time Series: Uniformly Valid Inference via the Desparsified Lasso

-\section{Uniformly valid inference via the desparsified lasso}
+\section{Uniformly Valid Inference via the Desparsified Lasso}

 We use the desparsified lasso to perform uniformly valid inference in general high-dimensional time series settings.
 After briefly reviewing the desparsified lasso, we formulate the assumptions needed in \Cref{assumptions_DL}.
-The asymptotic theory is then derived in \Cref{Inference_DL}.
+The asymptotic theory is then derived in \Cref{Inference_DL} for inference on low-dimensional parameters of interest, and \Cref{Inference_HD} for inference on a high-dimensional parameters.

 The desparsified lasso \citep{vandeGeer14} is defined as